rynehx/Bravaudio/README.md

 ## Single-Page App

 Bravaudio is truly a single-page.
 All content is delivered on one static page.
-Page navigation is handled by different React.js components.
+Page navigation is handled by React.js components.

 ### Audio

-Music plays when a track is added to the `MusicStore` which the audio-bar React component listens to.
+Music plays when a track is added to the `MusicStore` which the `Audio-Bar` React component listens to.
 The `Audio-Bar` works similarly for playlists.
 When a playlist is added the `MusicStore`, the store keeps track of the different tracks of the playlists.
-Each time a track is finished or the fast forward button is pressed, the music store updates the current track which persists to the `Audio-Bar` component.
+Each time a track is finished or the fast forward button is pressed, the `MusicStore` updates the current track which persists to the `Audio-Bar` component.

 A drag interface is implemented to allow easy playing time navigation on the `Audio-Bar`.